 It's kind of an ongoing joke that vegans love hummus, and maybe it's true, but honestly, I've always been a big fan, even in my non-vegan days.
 What's not to love?
 It's so flavorful, rich, hearty, and versatile.
 Plus, you can take it with you everywhere!

 The ingredients are very similar to the plain hummus, it just has the addition of roasted bell peppers and chipotle peppers in adobo sauce.
 You can use jarred roasted peppers or roast them yourself.
 It's actually pretty easy to do, and you can make extra for future recipes because they freeze really well.

 If you'd like to try your hand at it, I have easy-to-follow instructions posted with my Roasted Red Pepper Pasta recipe.
 You'll need one small red bell pepper in place of ½ cup jarred.
 Easy peasy!

 The chipotle pepper is definitely optional, but you may want to give it a try at least once.
 It adds a wonderful smoky & robust flavor that's completely addictive.
 I only add one pepper so it doesn't overpower the flavor of the roasted peppers.

 - Lemon juice

 Pretty simple, right?

-Add all the ingredients to a food processor and process on high until you’ve reached desired consistency (It should have some texture with a thick paste-like consistency).
+STEP 1 - It's so simple, just add all the ingredients to a food processor and process on high until you've reached the desired consistency (It should have some texture with a thick paste-like consistency).
 Scrape down sides as needed.

-Now while the processor is running, add the olive oil and blend until combined.
+STEP 2 - Now while the processor is running, add the olive oil and blend until combined.
 This will smooth it out slightly.
-Taste for seasoning and add more if needed (I usually add a pinch more salt and lemon juice).
+Taste for seasoning and add more if needed.
+I usually add a pinch more salt and lemon juice.